Estimated reading time: 4 min

 The pathway is accessible and is for everyone to enjoy.
 Some parts of the path are already finished and you can enjoy these now.
-The majority of the pathway is still to be built and will be a boardwalk across waterways and through mangrove areas.
+The majority of the pathway is still to be built and will be done in stages.
+Once complete the pathway will be a boardwalk across waterways and through mangrove areas.

 Why is it in five sections?

 Te Whau Pathway is a complex project because of its length and the fact that it goes through different environments – through water and overland.
 It was also needed to connect to other transport projects such as the New Lynn Transport interchange, the New Lynn – Avondale cycleway and the proposed Te Atatu Bus Interchange.
-To ensure it would be delivered well, the project team decided to split the pathway into five sections.
+To ensure it would be delivered well, the pathway was split up into five sections.

 - Portage Road to Olympic Park